What is Welsh Crucible?

 - how thinking creatively can make a difference to their work and career.

-Welsh Crucible is for talented early- to mid- career researchers, with at least three years’ postdoctoral research experience, or equivalent, working in any discipline, including science, technology, engineering, medicine, arts, design, social and political science.
-Participants must work in Wales, either at a higher education institution, or in research and development in business, industry or the public sector.
+Welsh Crucible is for talented early- to mid- career researchers with a minimum of three years’ postdoctoral research experience (or equivalent) working in any discipline, including science, technology, engineering, medicine, arts, design, social and political science.
+Participants must work in Wales, either at one of the partner HE institutions or in research & development in business, industry or the public/third sector.

 Steering Group

-Welsh Crucible is led by a steering group chaired by Professor Peter Halligan, the Dean of Interdisciplinary Studies at Cardiff University.
-It comprises the Pro Vice-Chancellors for research from Aberystwyth, Bangor, Glamorgan, and Swansea Universities, the Chief Strategic Officer of Q-Chip, an SME based in Wales, and a member of the Scottish Crucible management team.
+Welsh Crucible is led by a steering group chaired by Professor Martin Willis at Cardiff University.
+It comprises the Pro Vice-Chancellors for research from Aberystwyth University, Bangor University, Cardiff Metropolitan University, Swansea University, and the University of South Wales.